jlu-ilr-hydro/odmf/odmf/static/media/help/import/index.md

 logged by a recorder, you can use .conf-files to describe the files produced by the logger.
 Refer to the help:import/conf.

-### For measurements recorded for several sites within the same table (e.g. excel output of lab anayser)
+### For measurements recorded for several sites within the same table (e.g. excel output of lab analyser)

 If you have the possibility to define the structure of the table in the simple way required by the **log import**, you can use this.
 If you have a different structure and/or a combined column for site/date/level, the **lab import**